enodi/PostIt/README.md

 * ```$ npm test```

 # Want To Contribute?
-* Fork this repo to your private repository
+* Fork this repo to your personal repository
 * Make your contribution
 * Make sure to test your work
 * Create a pull request